Anti-glare solutions for pinball machines

 broken or vandalised very soon.

-To minimize reflections of the lcd, a much better solution is to install laptop privacy filters can be bought and installed.
-It costs a little bit more than the bent plastic, but is a much better solution.
-For almost all recent pinball machines with an lcd screen (Stern, Spooky, ..) you need a 15.6 inch lcd privacy screen.
-Make sure you buy a privacy filter and not a blue light filter.
+A better alternative is installing laptop privacy filters over the LCD screen.
+These filters are slightly more expensive than the bent plastic, but they deliver superior results.
+If you own a modern pinball machine with an LCD screen—such as Stern or Spooky—opt for a 15.6-inch LCD privacy screen.
+Be sure to purchase a privacy filter, not a blue light filter.
 As you can see in the picture below, they are also available in pinball shops for regular dmds (aff. link).

 Both types of privacy filter.
 Still new, with